hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/081_cosmology.md

 then it will react on the stone.
 So when any impression comes on the Chitta, it first vibrates a little.
 That is called the Manas.
 The mind carries the impression farther in, and presents it to the determinative faculty, Buddhi, which reacts.
-Behind Buddhi is Ahamkâra, egoism, the self-consciousness which says, "I am".
+Behind Buddhi is Ahamkāra, egoism, the self-consciousness which says, "I am".
 Behind Ahamkara is Mahat, intelligence, the highest form of nature's existence.
 Each one is the effect of the succeeding one.
 In the case of the lake, every blow that